akoenen/sleep-lifestyle-bi/README.md

 The PBIX is already wired up to the CSVs in the data folder, so you shouldn’t have to reconnect anything.
 ---
 ## Why I picked this project
-I chose this for my portfolio because it shows the full BI workflow: finding data, cleaning it, building a star-s
+I chose this for my portfolio because it shows the full BI workflow: finding data, cleaning it, building a star style model, and then turning it into a story with visuals.
+It also ties back to real life and how students and workers sleep, how our schedules affect us, and where habits might be hurting or helping our rest.